-(2) Note that if Assumption 2 did not hold, our analysis would be more complex because we would need to consider joint events, e.g., the target guesses t1 and at the same time one or two agents leak the value.
-Since we are not counting" instances when an agent leaks information, the simplified analysis yields conservative values (smaller probabilities).
-In the general case (with our assumptions), to find the probability that an agent Ui is guilty given a set S, first we compute the probability that he leaks a single object t to S. To compute this we define the set of agents Assumption 1:For all t,t'?
-S such that t? t' the provenance of t is independent of the provenance of t'.
+Note that if Assumption 2 did not hold, our analysis would be more complex because we would need to consider joint events, e.g., the target guesses t1 and at the same time one or two agents leak the value.
+Since we are "not counting" instances when an agent leaks information, the simplified analysis yields conservative values (smaller probabilities).
+In the general case (with our assumptions), to find the probability that an agent Ui is guilty given a set S, first we compute the probability that he leaks a single object t to S. To compute this we define the set of agents $Vt = {Ui|t \in Ri}$ that have t in their data sets.
+Then using Assumption 2 and known probability p, we have: